 It’s impossible to make a value judgment because each person has different health care needs and financial circumstances.
 Medigap plan costs which are important for you to cover may be different from those your neighbor wants to cover.

-For many years, lots of people believed that Plan F offered the best value for seniors with significant or chronic medical conditions.
+For many years, people believed that Plan F offered the best value for seniors with significant or chronic medical conditions.
 Even though it is also the most costly supplement plan, the savings is often deemed worth it.
 Consider the potential savings in a single year if you’re covered by Plan F and have a catastrophic health care event:

 - Part A hospital deductible – $1,340 for each 60-day benefit period (potentially over $6,000 in one year if you have multiple hospitalizations).